Meraque-Digital-Transformation/.github/profile/README.md

 If you’re unsure how to structure your repo, license your code, or collaborate with others:
 - Reach out to your **team lead**
-- Or contact `engineering@meraque.com` for organization-wide guidelines
+- Or contact `lamha@meraque.ai` for organization-wide guidelines

 ---